Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Components of

 \subsection{Smooth Fano Threefolds of Low Degree}

 In Table \ref{table:fanos}, we list all families of smooth Fano threefolds of degree at most twelve.
 Degrees of general elements of these families and their topological invariants are taken from \cite{iskovskih:78a}, \cite{isk:80a}, and \cite{mori:81a}.
 Our names, referring both to the family and to general elements thereof, are non-standard.
 Below we calculate case by case whether the anticanonical divisor $-K_V$ is very ample.
 If so, we use Proposition \ref{prop:h0N} to calculate how many global sections the corresponding normal sheaf has.
 This gives us a list of all components of the Hilbert schemes $\hilb_d$ for $d\leq 12$ which correspond to smooth Fano threefolds, and the dimensions thereof.
-To summarize, $\hilb_4$, $\hilb_6$, and $\hilb_8$ each have a single distinguished component, $\hilb_{10}$ has distinguished components $B_{84}$ and $B_{85}$ of dimensions $84$ and $85$, and $\hilb_{12}$ has distinguished components $B_{96}$, $B_{97}$, $B_{98}$, and $B_{99}$ of dimensions $96$, $97$, $98$, and $99$.
+To summarize, we have the following: \begin{prop} The Hilbert schemes $\hilb_4$, $\hilb_6$, and $\hilb_8$ each have a single distinguished component, $\hilb_{10}$ has distinguished components $B_{84}$ and $B_{85}$ of dimensions $84$ and $85$, and $\hilb_{12}$ has distinguished components $B_{96}$, $B_{97}$, $B_{98}$, and $B_{99}$ of dimensions $96$, $97$, $98$, and $99$. \end{prop} The proof of this proposition follows immediately from Proposition \ref{prop:h0N} and the discussion in the remainder of this section.

 \begin{lemma} Let $V$ be a smooth Fano threefold with $\deg -K_V\leq 8$ and $-K_V$ very ample.
 Then $V$ is a complete intersection in its anticanonical embedding.
-In particular, $V_2$, $V_4'$, $V_6'$, and $V_8'$ do not have very ample anticanonical divisor. \end{lemma} \begin{proof} Let $g=\frac{1}{2}(-K_V)^3+1$.
+In particular, $V_2$, $V_4'$, $V_6'$, $V_8'$, and $V_8''$ do not have very ample anticanonical divisor. \end{lemma} \begin{proof} Let $g=\frac{1}{2}(-K_V)^3+1$.
 Then $V\subset \PP^{g+1}$ by Riemann-Roch.
 Thus $g>2$ for dimension reasons.
 If $g=3$, then $V$ must be a quartic hypersurface.
 If $g=4$, then $V$ is the intersection of a cubic and a quadric, see \cite[Theorem 2.14]{cheltsov:05a}.
 This follows for example by considering the long exact sequence coming from twists of

 by $\CO(2)$ and $\CO(3)$.
 Finally, for the case $g=5$, it follows from \cite[Remark 1.9]{cheltsov:05a} that $V$ must be cut out by quadrics.
 For degree reasons, $V$ must thus be a complete intersection.